Ask the Doctor - Answers to your Parenting Questions

 There are probably many others, these are just three I know about.
 I would recommend investing in a couple and trying out different ones.
 If they work, they are worth their weight in gold.

-5. Snuggle up with her.
-(Kids always fall asleep faster when an adult lies with them.)
+7. If all else fails, snuggle up with her.
+Kids always fall asleep faster when an adult lies with them.
 You won't have to do this forever.
 Once she gets used to falling asleep quickly, you won't even have to lie down with her.
-But while you are getting her past her over-tiredness and onto a good schedule, I think it is essential.
+But while you are getting her past her over-tiredness and onto a good schedule, it may work wonders.
 If you fall asleep, don't worry about it.
 You'll get up early, well-rested, and can do the dishes then!

 I hope this is helpful, and I wish you and your daughter Sweet Dreams.
 Please let me know how it goes!